The Art of Sabrage

 Not every sabrage is successful.
 Like anything, practice makes perfect.
 Remember, keep your thumb on the cork and never point a bottle of Champagne at yourself or toward others.
 Otherwise, this could be you.

 Be Your Own Hero

 Any of our three Champagnes would be great choices for your next sabrage!
 Choose from our beautiful, low-dosage Multi-Vintage Brut, Brut Rosé, or 2012 Brut.
-Enjoy $10 shipping on all purchases over $150 through July 10th.
+Enjoy $10 shipping on all purchases over $150 through the end of June.
 Happy sabering!